Skip to Main Content

 How to Comply with HHS' New Nondiscrimination Compliance Infrastructure Requirements in Your Facility

 The U.S. Department of Health and Human Services Centers for Medicare and Medicaid Services and Office of the Secretary (collectively, HHS) released on May 6, 2024, the agencies' Final Rule governing the implementation of Section 1557 of the Affordable Care Act (Section 1557), the nation's first federal civil rights law specific to health care.
-Many of its provisions become effective on Friday, July 5, 2024, 60 days after the May 6, 2024 effective date.
+Many of its provisions become effective on Friday, July 5, 2024, 60 days after the May 6, 2024 publication date.
 However, the Final Rule also identifies certain organizational, operational, and notice requirements of the covered entities to which it applies that are phased in over a later timeline.

 To which organizations does Section 1557 apply?